hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     /**
      * A consensus weight.
      * <p>
-     * Each node SHALL have a weight in consensus calculations.<br/>
+     * Each node SHALL have a weight of zero or more in consensus calculations.<br/>
      * The consensus weight of a node SHALL be calculated based on the amount
      * of HBAR staked to that node.<br/>
      * Consensus SHALL be calculated based on agreement of greater than `2/3`